NirvashPrime/cooking/index.md

 ### Contributing

-* If you'd like to help out, please feel free to open an issue with any questions, concerns, or comments.
+* If you'd like to help out, please feel free to open an issue with any questions, comments, or concerns.

 ### Known Issues